7 Critical Errors to Avoid When Selling Your Business in California

 The team should operate with clear roles and coordinated communication to ensure effective collaboration and teamwork.
 A seasoned CPA will normalize earnings and prepare defensible adjustments, while legal counsel structures terms that address indemnification, non-compete provisions, and closing contingencies.
 An M&A advisor with sector knowledge can help identify qualified buyers, manage offer pacing, and maintain transaction momentum.
 Firms with integrated service models—such as those offered by Rogerson Business Services—provide continuity and reduce the risk of misaligned advice.

-Sellers lead the process most effectively when their advisory team is synchronized and proactive.
-Each member should be briefed on the seller’s priorities, risk tolerance, and timeline at the outset.
-Regular check-ins, shared document access, and clear escalation paths help the seller retain control while benefiting from expert input across every dimension of the exit.
+Sellers lead the process most effectively with an advisory team in place, where the Seller’s priorities, risk tolerance, and timeline are established at the outset.
+Regular check-ins, shared document access, and clear escalation paths help the Seller retain control while benefiting from expert input across every dimension of the exit.

 Final Thoughts

 Navigating a business exit requires more than financial acumen—it demands strategic foresight across operations, legal positioning, and interpersonal dynamics.
-Sellers who take a methodical approach, anchored in preparation and market awareness, consistently outperform those who rely on intuition alone.
+Sellers who take a methodical approach, grounded in preparation and market awareness, consistently outperform those who rely solely on intuition.
 The distinction lies in readiness: aligning critical functions with buyer expectations before the first conversation begins.

 Buyers place a premium on businesses that present a coherent, risk-mitigated growth story.
 This includes demonstrating control over customer retention, establishing leadership succession, and showcasing contract durability.
 A deal built on substance, not just numbers—signals to buyers that the business can thrive without disruption post-sale.
 The depth and consistency of execution across these areas define perceived value as much as revenue or profit trends.